SuzukiLab-icems/guide-caller/v1.0.0/README.md

 ## Usage
 ### guide_caller.sh
 This script processes FASTQ files and extracts and counts sgRNA sequences.
 It uses various genomic data processing tools and integrates with `matrix_shaper.py`.
-Before run this script, please check your directory architechture by `tree guide_caller`
+Before run this script, please check your directory architechture by `tree guide-caller`

 ```
-guide_caller
+guide-caller
 |
 |-v1.0.0
 |	|-guide_caller.sh